andreaabellera/DesCentral-Contraptions/apps/pasapasa-ipfs/README.md

 # Pasapasa IPFS
 A full environment for file sharing interface developed with [IPFS](https://ipfs.io/).
 This app is ideal for users taking a more intensive route to learning IPFS.
-To play with a limited version of the app without much overhead environment setups, see [Pasapasa Lite](/apps/pasapasa-lite)
+For a limited version with minimal overhead environment setup, see [Pasapasa Lite](/apps/pasapasa-lite)
 Contributors: [andreaabellera](https://github.com/andreaabellera)

 ### Preview